-- 1) Is your system properly assembled and configured? - Make sure the BIOS setup is set to default/optimal settings.
+- 1) Is your system properly assembled and configured? - a.
+Make sure the BIOS setup is set to default/optimal settings.
 Pressing <F2> or key to enter the setup, select Default or Optimal settings, then save and exit the setup. - b.
-For Windows 2000, that requires ACPI support, make sure your BIOS is of the latest revision (Some EOL boards will not support it at all). - e.
-Is your board jumpered according to the manual/"Jumpers" in the website? - d.
-Is all or any of your peripherals seated properly, that includes CPU, memory, video card, etc. You may even want to try re-seating them. - e.
+For Windows 2000, that requires ACPI support, make sure your BIOS is of the latest revision (Some EOL boards will not support it at all). - c.
+Is your board jumper are set according to the manual/"Jumpers" in the website? - d.
+Is all or any of your peripherals seated properly, that includes CPU, memory, video card, etc...
+You may even want to try re-seating them. - e.
 Is your power supply switched on for those have an on/off switch on the back of the power supply and plugged in.
 Is your power supply set for proper voltage (115 or 120 for US, 220 or 230 for Europe)?
-For Europe, if your power supply is set at 115 or 120 and accidentally plugged with 220 or 230 volt power outlet, your system may be already damaged, in that case, consult your vendor. - Some problems and/or conflict can be resolved as simple as by flashing the BIOS with the latest version downloadable from our website. - 2) Is there any conflict with hardware and/or drivers? - Make sure your BIOS setup is in default settings. - b.
-Make sure the drivers for the installed peripherals that you have are the latest version - c.
+For Europe, if your power supply is set at 115 or 120 and accidentally plugged with 220 or 230 volt power outlet, your system may be already damaged, in that case, consult your vendor. - f.
+Some problems and/or conflict can be resolved as simple as by flashing the BIOS with the latest version downloadable from our website. - 2) Is there any conflict with hardware and/or drivers? - a.
+Make sure your BIOS setup is in default settings. - b.
+Make sure the drivers for the installed peripherals that you have are the latest version. - c.
 Windows may have some old lingering drivers from an old setup and/or an old motherboard you upgraded from.
 These older drivers may be causing problems and/or conflicts in your system.
-The best step is to back up your data and reinstall Windows on clean drive.
+The best step is to back up your data and re-install Windows on clean drive.
 WARNING: Only experienced people should do this as data loss may be possible. - 3) Have you verified all of your system components for functionality? - a.
 If you have problem running your system, and unsure of which component is at fault, please do a component inspection: - i.
 CPU - ii.
 Memory - iii.
-Hard Drive - iv.
-Video Card (if the motherboard does not equip with onboard video) - v.
-Sound Card (if the motherboard does not equip with onboard sound) - vi.
-Network Card (if the motherboard does not equip with onboard network) - vii.
-Modem Card and/or AMR - viii.
-SCSI Card (if the motherboard does not equip with onboard SCSI) - ix.
-Any other peripherals
+Hard Drive - v.
+Video Card (if the motherboard does not equip with onboard video)